dpikt/pop-chart/README.md

 ## Limitations

-- Calculation: This mod naively calculates total population by subtracting units killed from units trained.
-This is adequate for most cases but will be slightly inaccurate in maps/modes with non-standard starts (like Empire) or with civs with non-standard starting units (Mauryans and Britons).
-Pull requests welcome!
+- Calculation: This mod naively calculates total population by subtracting units killed from units trained, plus the initial starting units.
+This is adequate for most cases but will be inaccurate in the following ways:
+  - Maps/modes with non-standard starts (like Empire) will be slightly off
+  - Civs with non-standard starting units (Mauryans and Britons) will be slightly off
+  - Dogs wil be counted in population
+  - Heroes, seige, and any other units that take >1 population space will be counted as taking 1 population space
+  - Units deleted by a player will not be counted against population

+PRs on any of these items are welcome.

 - Translations: I wasn't sure how to add translations for the "on map" text - if anyone can point me to the right files I'd be happy to add some.